A Guide To Specialized Honors.

 Bibliography: The bibliography should follow the style manual or specifications of the department/program.

 Special Formatting: Art works, musical compositions, photographs, etc. may require special accommodations which should be decided on early in your work in consultation with your thesis adviser and the Systems Librarian.

 The Abstract: A summary or abstract of 200-500 words must accompany the copy of the thesis which is deposited with the Reference Counter of the Library.
 This abstract should be included in the PDF immediately following the title page.

 ETD Release Form: This form gives the library permission to post the PDF of your thesis on the library’s web site.
-Please print and sign the form (http://walter.drew.edu/ETD/ETDRelease.pdf) and deliver it to the library.
+Please fill out this online form: https://walter.drew.edu/ETD/etdRelease.html

 Contents: The thesis should contain the following sections:

 A Thesis in History

 for the Degree of

 The Significance of the Masses of Dufay to the History of Renaissance and Sacred Music